Fatima Masumeh Shrine: Pilgrimage

-Though Shi'i theology formally states that the relatives of the Imams, or Imamzadehs, hold a lower status than the Imams, popular Shi'ism still strongly venerates imamzadehs.
+Though Shia theology formally states that the relatives of the Imams, or Imamzadehs, hold a lower status than the Imams, popular Shi'ism still strongly venerates imamzadehs.
 In Iran, there are many more burial places of the Imams' relatives than there are for the Imams themselves.
 Imamzadehs are considered to be close to God and religiously pious because of their close relation to Imams.
-Shi'is commonly travel on pilgrimages to shrines of imamzadehs, such as the Shrine of Fatima Masumeh, the sister of the 8th Imam 'Ali al-Rida, in Qom, Iran.
+Shia Muslims commonly travel on pilgrimages to shrines of imamzadehs, such as the Shrine of Fatima Masumeh.
 Men and women seek cures to ailments, solutions to problems, and forgiveness of sins at these sites.
-Many hadiths, or teachings, are recorded from Shi'i Imams praising the veneration of Fatima Masumeh, and proclaiming that those who make a pilgrimage to her Shrine will "certainly be admitted to heaven."
+Many hadiths, or teachings, are recorded from Shia Imams praising the veneration of Fatima Masumeh, and proclaiming that those who make a pilgrimage to her Shrine will "certainly be admitted to heaven."

-Fatima Masumeh's Shrine in Qom is crowded every day of the year with Shi'i men, women, and children from all around the world.
-Some stay for hours or days praying at the mosque and circumambulating her tomb.
+Fatima Masumeh's Shrine is crowded every day of the year with Shia men, women, and children from all around the world.
+Some stay for hours or days praying at the shrine and circumambulating her tomb.
 The economy of Qom has become reliant on this pilgrimage for the tourism it brings.
 In turn, Qom has remained conservative and traditional to maintain a pious environment for pilgrims.
 Many miracles have been recorded as taking place at this shrine, and they are documented in a special office within the shrine complex.
 Some are published in the shrines monthly newspaper, the Payam-e Astan.

-Pilgrims at the Shrine of Fatima Masumeh follow rituals that have been passed down for centuries.
-Imam Ali al-Rida, Fatimah's brother, outlined these ritual acts as he described the way he visited her Shrine.
-The prayer Imam al-Rida dictated to his sister continues to be part of the pilgrimage.
-Since the Safavid period, additional rituals have been added that are now typical for many Shi'i pilgrimages including ritual washing beforehand, dressing in perfumed clothing, and entering the site with one's right foot.
+Pilgrims at the Fatima Masumeh Shrine follow rituals that have been passed down for centuries.
+Imam Reza, Fatimah's brother, outlined these ritual acts as he described the way he visited her shrine.
+The prayer Imam Reza dictated to his sister continues to be part of the pilgrimage.
+Since the Safavid Empire, additional rituals have been added that are now typical for many pilgrimages include ritual washing beforehand, dressing in perfumed clothing, and entering the site with one's right foot.